metadew/iesi/docs/pages/deploy/gcp/mark2.md

 ## Getting started
 * Complete the parameters in the `setenv.sh` file and source it
+* Complete parameters in the `terraform.tfvars` file that can be persisted on disk
 * Run the following commands with the ```tf-launch.sh``` script

 ```
 ./tf-launch.sh init
 ./tf-launch.sh apply
 ./tf-launch.sh destroy
+./tf-launch.sh cleanup
 ```

 And you are ready to go!
 Check it out in the console!